Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 This mapping shows that similar movies tend to cluster together in the embedding space.
 E.g., Christmas movies in one region of the space, romcons in another (note `Love Actually` is a Christmas Romcom).
 Feel free to drop new summaries in to see where they fall in this movie map.

 You can now experiment with any text you like.
 Embedding models allow us to search and compare text based on *meaning*, not literal keywords.
-This is the foundation for semantic search, and retrieval-augmented generation (RAG) systems, which we will explore next week.
+This is the foundation for semantic search, and most modern-day retrieval-augmented generation (RAG) systems, which we will explore next week.

 ## 5. Key points
-Congrats you have just covered the basics of natural language processing and modern LLM function!
+Congrats: you have just covered the basics of natural language processing and modern LLM function!
 Some of the key points we covered:

 - Modern NLP helps computers process and generate human language using data-driven deep learning rather than hand-crafted rules.
 - LLMs like GPT are trained with self-supervised learning (autoregression) to predict the next word in a sequence -- essentially, autocomplete at scale.